FlorianOtel/nuage-oci-agent/README.md

-# _Experimental_ Nuage Networks CNI plugin for Kubernetes
+# _Experimental_ Nuage Networks OCI plugin

-This is an _experimental_ Nuage Networks VSP plugin for Kubernetes.
-It uses the experimental [CNI plugin for Nuage Networks VSP](https://github.com/nuagenetworks/nuage-cni-experimental).
+This is an _experimental_ Nuage Networks VSP plugin for OCI containers.

-It consits of an agent running on Kubernetes Master nodes, and leverages the CNI Agent server and CNI plugin on Kubernetes nodes for performing node-specific actions.

-It provides the following features:
-- Multi-master capability with `etcd` based HA and fail-over
-- The ability to specify custom network settings as part of pod activation
-- The ability to use Kubernetes networking policies
-- The ability to use Nuage networks security policy framework (an extension for the above).
-Both those capabilities are subject to `service-account` based authorization.

-The code is _experimental_ work in progress.
-It is and provided only as a use case for [Go SDK for Nuage Networks VSP](https://github.com/nuagenetworks/vspk-go/) and [Go SDK for Nuage Networks VRS](https://github.com/nuagenetworks/libvrsdk/).
+The code is an _experimental_ work in progress.
+It is provided only as a use case for [Go SDK for Nuage Networks VSP](https://github.com/nuagenetworks/vspk-go/) and [Go SDK for Nuage Networks VRS](https://github.com/nuagenetworks/libvrsdk/).

 # DISCLAIMER

 This code is a developer community contribution.
-It is only provided under [Apache License](./LICENSE.md) **_as is_** with **_no liabilities_** whatsoever from Nuage Networks.
+It is only provided under [Apache License](./LICENSE.md) **_as is_** with **_no liabilities_** whatsoever from Nuage Networks or Nokia Corporation.

 In particular (but not limited to):
 - This code is not officially supported by any Nuage Networks product.